A Devastating Storm

 Other recovery efforts will take much longer.
 The city over lost 65 percent of our tree canopy.
 Regrowth of trees will take decades, but the City has made replanting and restoring the tree canopy a priority.
 ReLeaf Cedar Rapids is a public and private collaborative effort to develop a comprehensive plan and fundraising effort for reforestation over the next 10 years.

 Within 48 hours of the storm, 111 truckloads of tree debris were hauled.
-To date, nearly four million cubic yards of tree debris have been removed within Cedar Rapids alone.
+To date, 4,249,900 cubic yards of tree debris have been removed within Cedar Rapids alone.

 Within 15 days of the storm, 195 traffic and pedestrian signals were operational.

-The City of Cedar Rapids recieved cleanup and infrastructure assistance from more than 25 municipalities and private contractors.
+The City of Cedar Rapids received cleanup and infrastructure assistance from more than 25 municipalities and private contractors.

 While the storm was overwhelming and life-changing for many, it also reinforced the resilient nature of the people who live here.
 This city may know hardship, but its citizens and leaders are perpetually determined to make their community better than before.